How To Sedate a Cat For Grooming

 Catnip affects cats differently.
 Some become playful, then tired, which can be a good time for grooming or travel.

 It is crucial to consult your veterinarian before giving your cat any new medication or supplement.
-This ensures that the product is safe for your cat and will not interact with any existing medications they are already taking.
+This ensures the product is safe for your cat and will not interact with any existing medications they are taking.

 Just because a product is labeled as “natural” does not necessarily mean it is safe for cats.
 Specific natural therapies, such as essential oils, can be toxic to cats.
 Therefore, you must be cautious and seek professional advice before introducing any new product to your feline friend.